pierfarrugia/drop_down_click/README.md

-# Header Fixed with IntersectionObserver
-### Javascript IntersectionObserver to make a Header fixed ###
+# dropdown click

 Classical way is to use CSS “sticky” to fix header on top of screen.

 Main pro: it’s only a css (plus you have to add some positioning relative, absolute...).
-That’s working well in general, sometimes not so...
-Also beside sticky, you don’t do anything else.
+That’s working well in general, sometimes you encounter problems: overflow hidden, event not working, position...

-Another solution is to use window.scroll and to toggle fixed position on the header relative to the scrollY position.
-That works too but as lot of posts are saying , a scroll position listener is not so good.
-For a so small thing to do, your browser is always listenning the scroll.
+Why using javascript?

+Here it's a click (not onHover), so you will have javascript to respond the user click.
+The idea is to add some javascript to have a bullet proof dropdown working in all situations.

 Intersection Observer API concept is very well explained here